Admin Policy Enforcement#

 Client-side#

-You can get the policy applied at the client-side by following the steps below.
+If the policy needs to access user’s local environment, you can get the policy applied at the client-side by following the steps below.

 First, install the Python package that implements the policy: